Zero-COVID: Mainland

-Nationwide protests broke out in November 2022 amid growing discontent among residents over the zero-COVID policy and the resulting economic costs.
-The Guardian wrote that "The consensus among global health experts is that zero-COVID is unsustainable in the long term".
+Nationwide protests broke out in late November 2022 amid growing discontent among residents over the zero-COVID policy after the 2022 Ürümqi fire and the resulting economic costs.
+According to The Guardian, global health experts generally agreed that zero-COVID was "unsustainable" in the long term.
 Paul Hunter, professor of the University of East Anglia said that the vaccines approved in China were not as protective as the main Western vaccines, that vaccination and booster rates for the elderly were too low, and that any lifting of restrictions should be incremental to avoid overwhelming hospitals.
 In response to the protests, the government loosened and overhauled many of its rules, including detention for people who test positive and compulsory PCR tests, on December 7, 2022.
-On 12 December, the Chinese government announced it was taking offline one of the main health code apps, which was key in tracking people's travel history to identify whether they've been to high-risk areas.
-Due to this, many sources have reported that China's zero-COVID policy has effectively ended.
+On 12 December, the Chinese government announced it was taking offline one of the main health code apps, which was key in tracking people's travel history to identify whether they had been to high-risk areas.
+Due to this, many sources reported that China's zero-COVID policy had effectively ended.
+China's "zero-COVID" policy, which aimed at stopping the spread of the disease, was one of the strictest, longest-lasting COVID-19 policies in the world.